apify/apify-docs/content/academy/become_an_apify_expert/solutions/actor_building.md

 const title = await page.evaluate(() => $('title').text());
 ```

-- What is the default concurrency the SDK uses?
-Why this number?
+**Q: What is the default concurrency the SDK uses?
+Why this number?**

-The default value for `maxConcurrency` is set to **1000**, which allows the crawler to scale up automatically to this threshold.
+_A:_ The default value for `maxConcurrency` is set to **1000**, which allows the crawler to scale up automatically to this threshold.
 Concurrency in the SDK is managed by the `AutoscaledPool`, which uses snapshots of the environment the actor is running in to see if it can launch more tasks than are already running (AKA **scale up**).

-- What is the difference between the RequestList and the RequestQueue?
+**Q: What is the difference between the RequestList and the RequestQueue?**

 The main differece is that once a request list has been created, no more requests can be dynamically added to it.
 When you want to dynamically add (or  remove) requests, a requst queue must be used.

 Request lists are better when adding a large batch of requests, as the RequestQueue is not optimized to handle the mass adding of requests.
 Additionally, the RequestList doesn't consume any platform credits.

-- How can we send data between requests?
+**Q: How can we send data between requests?**

-We can use the `userData` key to pass data into a requests, access it when handling the request, then pass it along to another request through the `userData` key once again.
+_A:_ We can use the `userData` key to pass data into a requests, access it when handling the request, then pass it along to another request through the `userData` key once again.

 ## [](#wrap-up) Wrap up